Zinnia flower meaning derives from its history, symbolism, and benefits of one of the most colorful and cheerful flowers in the world.

-- Magenta zinnia flower colour symbolises affection and lasting affection.
+The magenta zinnia flower colour symbolises affection and lasting affection.

-- Pink zinnia flower colour means lasting affection.
+The pink zinnia flower colour means lasting affection.

-- White zinnia flower symbolises goodness.
+White zinnia flower

-- Mixed coloured zinnia flower is a symbol of remembering an absent friend and memories beyond your reach.
+The mixed coloured zinnia flower is a symbol of remembering an absent friend and memories beyond your reach.

 Spiritual meaning of the Zinnia flower